Skip to main contentSkip to navigation

 Secure Data Recovery claims over 200 locations on their contact page.
 Data recovery requires PC-3000 hardware ($15,000-$40,000+), ULPA-filtered clean benches, donor drive inventories spanning thousands of models, & micro-soldering stations.
 Replicating this equipment 200+ times would cost tens of millions of dollars.

 We investigated specific addresses.
 Confirmed locations include Regus virtual offices, a B&H Photo camera store, & a university campus computer store where our lab is located 0.7 miles away.
-For the full investigation across multiple companies, see our investigation of virtual office data recovery listings.
+For the full investigation across multiple companies, see our investigation of fake data recovery locations.

 "Over 200 Locations" on Their Own Contact Page